 The Society for Range Management (SRM) Masonic-Range Science Scholarship offers financial assistance and recognition to a high school senior, college freshman or college sophomore planning to major in/presently majoring in range science and/or closely related field.
 The recipient of the scholarship must be planning to attend or be currently in attendance at a college or university with a range science program.

 Applicants must be sponsored by a member of the Society for Range Management (SRM), the National Association of Conservation Districts (NACD), or the Soil and Water Conservation Society (SWCS).
 The scholarship is awarded by the Masonic-Range Science Scholarship Committee (MasCom), which is a subcommittee of the SRM Student Activities Committee.
-The MasCom will select and announce the recipient(s) at the SRM Annual Meeting held in February each year.

 Further information may be obtained through:

-Special Note: Applications must be postmarked by the deadline.
+Applications must be postmarked by the deadline.

 The following materials must be submitted together when applying:

 Applications received without the accompanying materials cannot be considered.